Merry Hill Shopping Centre: 1980s–1990s

 A Carrefour hypermarket opened on 1 July 1986 as part of the first phase of the indoor shopping centre, but closed within 18 months, its place taken by a Gateway supermarket.
-Asda had replaced Gateway by 1990 and have held the tenancy ever since.
+Asda had replaced Gateway by 1990 and have held the tenancy ever since, they already had a store in Brierley Hill town centre as well as several others in the wider Black Country area but the Brierley Hill store remained open.
 The ground floor of the shopping mall was extended during 1987 and an upper shopping level added in early 1988.
 A separate 10-screen cinema opened in November 1988.
 The 350-seat Jules Verne food court, which offered a round-the-world eating experience and had a large globe-shaped balloon as its centrepiece, opened in June 1989 on the upper level; however, it closed within five years owing to disappointing trade and was subdivided into additional retail units.

 Construction of the final phase of the centre was completed in 1989.
 A Sainsbury's supermarket and Burger King fast-food outlet opened in September and department stores, Debenhams and British Home Stores in November.
-Marks and Spencer opened on 23 October 1990, two months after the closure of its West Bromwich and Dudley stores on 25 August.
+Marks and Spencer opened on 23 October 1990, two months after the closure of its West Bromwich and Dudley stores on 25 August, C&A and Littlewoods stores also opened around this time.
 This part of the shopping centre was partly remodelled in 1996.

+The completion of Merry Hill resulted in the loss of many big name retailers from nearby town centres, with Dudley being the hardest hit, suffering an estimated 70% decline in retailing market share between 1985 and 1990.
+However, some retailers kept their stores in nearby towns open, despite opening new stores at Merry Hill.

+In the autumn of 1991, the Marks & Spencer store expanded on the ground level into a vacant neighbouring unit.
+The Littlewoods store had expanded some years earlier, expanding into a former Woolworths store on the upper level.
+The Littlewoods store was taken over by Marks & Spencer in the late 1990s and converted into a furniture and menswear store, and cafe.

+An impact study on the effect Merry Hill had on retailing in nearby towns was commissioned by West Midland local authorities, public transport coordinator CENTRO and the Department of the Environment.
+The report published in 1993 found Dudley town centre to have been most adversely affected, followed by Stourbridge, Halesowen, Kidderminster and West Bromwich; while Brierley Hill and Cradley Heath had suffered "a qualitative decline in retailing".
+Merry Hill was found to have had only a limited impact on the larger centres of Birmingham, Wolverhampton and Walsall.
+The exodus of retailers from Dudley, and to a lesser degree Stourbridge and Halesowen, left a number of large empty premises, leading many shoppers to abandon the town centres for the Merry Hill Centre, affecting the viability of those shops remaining.